pipoket/2017spring-cs442-pollinone/README.md

 People waste a lot of their precious time to gather opinion for simple group activities.
-Think about you and your friends wasting time at fraternities, sororities or school club to count*the number of raised hands* again and again to decide where to eat out.
+Think about you and your friends wasting time at fraternities, sororities or school club to count *the number of raised hands* again and again to decide where to eat out.

 ## How does it work

 With Poll-in-one, you can create a room for vote.
-The room information is broadcasted via bluetooth and sound[^1]  Other friends can join your room by simply launching the application.
+The room information is broadcasted via bluetooth and sound<sup>1</sup>.
+Other friends can join your room by simply launching the application.
 Their Poll-in-one will catch the broadcasted signal and automatically let your friends join the room.
 Joining a vote can never be easier than using Poll-in-one.

-[^1]: Tentative.
-This may not be implemented at the time of release.
+<sup>[1] Tentative.
+This feature may not be available at the time of release.</sup>

 ## Disclaimer